maxint-rd/TM16xx/README.md

 - Reduced required RAM memory by using PROGMEM fonts.
 - Support for ATtiny44A and ESP8266 in addition to regular Arduinos.
 - Separate classes for LED matrix and advanced LED display support.
-- Simple display of text and numbers on7-segment displays using familiar print() and println() methods.
+- Simple display of text and numbers on 7-segment displays using familiar print() and println() methods.
 - Support for the Adafruit GFX graphics library for advanced graphics on a LED matrix.
 - Full support for QYF-TM1638 module (8 digit common anode LED display and 4x4 keypad)
 - Support for combining multiple modules into one large Adafruit GFX matrix.